(1).png)

 For Students: Capture Every Lecture

-Students can transform their study experience with speech to text apps:
+Students can transform their study experience with speech-to-text apps:

-- Record lectures and get instant transcripts—no more frantic note-taking
+- Record lectures and get instant transcripts—no more frantic note-taking.

-- Brainstorm essays by talking through your ideas
+- Brainstorm essays by talking through your ideas while walking.

 For Professionals: Ace Every Meeting

 Professionals spend countless hours in meetings.
-Speech to text apps help you:
+Speech-to-text apps help you:

-- Never miss important details—get complete transcripts automatically
+- Never miss important details—get complete transcripts automatically.

-- Create action items from meeting summaries
+- Create action items instantly from meeting summaries.

-- Reduce documentation time by 20-30%
+- Reduce documentation time by 20-30% by dictating emails and reports.

 For Journalists: Capture Every Word